stanford-rc/farmshare-docs/docs/software.md

 ta5@iron-06:~$
 ~~~

-Create a directory `/scratch/users/$USER/lxd` to store all your images.
-Load the `apptainer` module and pull the image:
+Next create a directory `/scratch/users/$USER/lxd` to store all your images.
+Now load the `apptainer` module and pull the image:

 ~~~
 ta5@iron-06:~$ pwd